 Address: ^0B - Encoder 1

 ^0C - Encoder 2

+Access: Read/Write

+Effective: After Reset or ^FF

 These parameters are the Encoder Time base values that are loaded after the controller is reset or powered on.
 Time Bases are used to determine rotation speed depending on the Encoder's resolution.
-Time Bases can be changed at Runtime using separate commands (see page 122).
+Time Bases can be changed at Runtime using separate commands (see page 142).
 Time Base values are integer number from 0 to 63.
-This parameter has no effect on the AX500.
+These parameters are only effective on controllers equipped with Encoder Modules.

-Bit Definition See pages 7:0 0 to 63 (16) default page 82
+Bit Definition See pages 7:0 0 to 63 (16) default page 76